golang/vulndb/doc/triage.md

 ### If the report is labeled `excluded: REASON`

+1. Start a new branch in your vuldb clone for the commit that the next step will create.
-1. Run `vulnreport create-excluded`. vulnreport will batch create YAML reports for all issues with the `excluded: REASON` label.
-If there is an error creating any given report, the skipped issue number will be printed to stdout and said issue will have to be created manually with `vulnreport create <Github issue number>`.
+2. Run `vulnreport create-excluded`. vulnreport will batch create YAML reports for all issues with the `excluded: REASON` label.
+If there is an error creating any given report, the skipped issue number will be printed to stdout and that issue will have to be created manually with `vulnreport create <Github issue number>`.
    (see steps 2-4 above for more information).
    Additionally, `create-excluded` will automatically create a single commit for all successful reports.
-2. Send the commit for review and approval.
+3. Send the commit for review and approval.
 See the Go [contribution guide](https://go.dev/doc/contribute) for sending a change on Gerrit.